She

 into Superior.
 Even from below, the pounding,

-waterfall, and at times the clouds
+breaking waterfall, and at times the clouds

 sunk low into day but untouchable.